sofakid/Skoarcery/README.md

 - [skoar.sc] - The skoar object you get from compiling your skoar.
 From here you get a pattern object and play it.
 - [apparatus.sc] - The parse tree code.
 Noads, searching, iteration, etc.
-- [voice.sc] - Voice object - each voice is performed by a minstrel.
+- [koar.sc] - Each voice is performed on a koar by a minstrel.
 - [minstrel.sc] - Minstrels are agents who read and perform their own voice of a skoar piece.
 - [skoarpions.sc] - Implements the Skoarpion, our general purpose control-flow construct.
 - [beaty.sc] - The code for beats and rests.